Cloudesley is a signatory of the Funder Commitment on Climate Change, along with around 130 other UK funders. This commits us to the following:

 All our grant-making application and assessment processes are now online, with support available from the staff team as required.

-The charity has c. £30mn invested in property, mainly residential.
-We’ve arranged for our property managers to report quarterly on green audit issues and to develop proposals for improved energy efficiency during the refurbishment of one of the charity’s properties.
+Our property managers report quarterly on EPC and green audit issues.
+During 2024/25, we asked them to develop proposals for improved energy efficiency during the refurbishment of one of the charity’s properties.

 Our flexible working offer means that most of the small staff team work remotely for the majority of their working week.
 We offer a cycle loan scheme.
 Catering at our events is vegetarian.